Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

 Real-Life Factor: This is not a true story, but the author, Mr. Forrester, has many similarities to real life author, J.D.
 Salinger, who also hid from the world in his last days.

 Awards: Young Artist Awards; Rob Brown won for Best Young Actor in a Feature Film; Nominated for Best Dramatic Film.

 Production Year: 1988

 Starring: Edward James Olmos

-He uses math problems they can relate to (i.e. How many girlfriends does Juan have?) and gives sarcastic jabs to his learners.
+He uses math problems they can relate to (i.e. How many girlfriends does Juan have?) and entertains them with sarcastic jabs.
 This teacher is one cool cat.
-Rather than law and order, he uses humour and charm to wedge his way into their brains, and eventually their hearts.
+Rather than law and order, he uses humour and charm to wedge his way into their brains and eventually their hearts.

-Golden Globes: Edward James Olmos nominated for Best Actor, Lou Diamond Phillips nominated for Best Supporting Actor
+Awards: Oscars: Edward James Olmos nominated for Best Actor; Golden Globes: Edward James Olmos nominated for Best Actor, Lou Diamond Phillips nominated for Best Supporting Actor.

 9. Lean On Me

 Starring: Morgan Freeman